dandi/dandi-archive/doc/design/embargo-full.md

   This could be as simple as adding a new django app and a new Heroku dyno, or as complex as a Lambda@Edge+CloudFront service.
 * Dynamically provision IAM users with permission to access prefixes in the embargo bucket and distribute access keys to users.
   This would require the API server to manage IAM directly, which is a lot of complexity to manage.
+* Make the embargo bucket publically readable, but not listable.
+  If anyone knows the full S3 object key they have the ability to download the data, but they will not have the ability to search for or scan the bucket for new content.
+  We would then distribute the zarr_id to anyone who needs to access an embargoed zarr archive, giving them permanent read access to it.
+  The downside is that access is not revocable, since we cannot take back the zarr ID from the user or efficiently change the location of the zarr archive.

 ## TODO miscellaneous
 - email the owners of an embargoed dandiset (and admins) when it has been successfully unembargoed